adrwh/PSOkta/README.md

 The module is written for pipeline use, ie. it outputs objects, you get stuff, then pipe it to other PSOkta functions or other native PowerShell functions.
 The idea is to maintain a strong pipeline design.

+## Authentication

+PSOkta needs your Okta domain and Okta API Token to operate.
+When you run `Connect-PSOkta`, you will be asked for your Okta domain and your token.
+The Token will be handled as a `Secure-String` each time you connect.

+> ProTip: Save and export your token as a secure string.
+This will prevent you from copy-pasting your token in each time you connect.
+You can use this command to get it done.
+`Read-Host -AsSecureString -Prompt "Please provide your Okta API Token" | ConvertTo-SecureString | Export-CliXml $HOME/.PSOktaToken`

 ## Get Started

 Installation has 2 options.